jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 </images>
 </figure>

-But wait, nothing happens when you turn the slider!
+There's your volume knob!
+But wait, nothing happens when you turn the slider!?
 That's because we haven't programmed the volume knob to changed the volume.
 Since this part took longer than I anticipated, I'll split it up into two sections.
 In the next part, we'll learn about listener classes and how we can set the volume slider to respond to user input.